Discipline Is Worship: What I Realized That Changed Everything

 And on that run, something shifted in me.

 I wasn’t running because I am “supposed to”.
 It wasn’t anymore about self-improvement for it’s own sake.
-It wasn’t “me vs. me.”
+It wasn’t me trying to be good enough or compare with the guy next to me.
+It wasn’t even “me vs. me.”

-It was: “God, I’m doing this because I am deeply grateful for all you have given me.”
+It was: “God, I’m doing this because I am deeply grateful for all you have given me, and I want to live my life in a way that honors you.”

 That mindset changed everything.